ElmCast/.vim/README.md

 ### Plug ['vim-airline/vim-airline'](https://github.com/vim-airline/vim-airline)

 Airline is a "lean & mean status/tabline for Vim that's light as air."
-Its fast, looks great out of the box, and is infinitely customizable.
+It is fast, looks great out of the box, and is infinitely customizable.
 And guess what?
 Gruvbox provides a great theme; no setup needed.
 I like to change the character that is used betwen sections in the status bar.

 ```vim
 let g:airline_left_sep= '░'